MarcFinns/AtmoScan/README.md

 * PM 01
 * Radiation

-It has an LCD color display, it is gesture controled and it posts to ThingSpeak (or others) via MQTT, but can properly handle disconnected operations.
+It has an LCD color display, it is gesture controlled and it posts to ThingSpeak (or others) via MQTT, but can properly handle disconnected operations.
 With a rechargeable battery it lasts a full day when disconnected from power.

 It uses a a multitasking cooperative framework and is very responsive to user input while sampling sensors, handling UI, posting to MQTT.
 I believe it squeezes quite a bit out of the tiny ESP8266...